 We are also working alongside NHS Digital to support the roll out of the National Record Locator across various 'Health and Justice' teams.

 Our work supports key objectives and values of the Five Year Forward View for Mental Health, the NHS Long Term Plan and the NHS Constitution.

-We now work with over 35 Mental Health Trusts and 25 Police Forces across England.
+We are now working with around 35 Mental Health Trusts and 30 Police Forces across England.
 Together, we are in the process of launching over 60 high intensity intervention teams, from Carlisle in the north to Plymouth in the South.

 We are also advising health and policing teams in the Netherlands and the USA.